gnikoloff/webgpu-raytracer/README.md

 ## Summary

 After doing rasterization for years, I was very intrigued by raytracing.
 After all, it is the holy grail of computer graphics, producing incredible photorealistic imagery with soft shadows, ambient occlusion and blurred reflections.
-This effects are difficult to achieve using a real-time 3D rasterizer but here you essentially get them for free with little to no rendering tricks involved.
+These effects are difficult to achieve using a real-time 3D rasterizer but here you essentially get them for free with little to no rendering tricks involved.

 At the end of the day I ended up with what's called a path tracer.
 It requires a large quantity of rays to be fired through each pixel in a stochastic manner for convergence thus removing noise from the rendered image.